Ready to study?

 Study

 Rate each card Again, Hard, Good, or Easy.
 FSRS schedules the next review automatically.
-You can set your desired retention (default 90%) in Settings.
+When the session ends, a results summary appears and confetti celebrates your progress.

 Templates